Mavros-Lykos/url-collector/PRIVACY_POLICY.md

 ## 6. Changes to This Policy

-We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
+We may update our Privacy Policy from time to time to reflect changes in our practices or for other operational, legal, or regulatory reasons.

+Since this extension does not collect email addresses, we cannot notify you directly.
+We encourage you to review this Privacy Policy periodically when you update the extension.
+Significant changes will be highlighted in the "What's New" section of the extension's Chrome Web Store listing or via a notification within the extension itself upon update.

 ## 7. Contact Us